wmbutler/writing/2018-02-bill-butler.md

 ## Budget

-Currently, updates to the bitshares-ui are handled by a small team of users who are claiming issues and being paid bounties on these issues.
+Currently, updates to the BitShares-ui are handled by a small team of users who are claiming issues and being paid bounties on these issues.
 The only exceptions to this are Bill Butler and Sigve Kvalsvik who are both paid a flat rate to manage issues and code review respectively.
+Furthermore, the BitShares Blockchain Foundation seeks a management fee (<10%) for dealing with the on-chain worker proposal and offer transparent accounting.

 - Monthly

 Role | Amount (USD)
 --- | ---:
 Project Manager | 7,500
-Code Review | 4,000
+Code Review/Releases | 4,000
 UX/UI Bounty | 8,000
 Coding Bounty | 12,500
-Bitshare Foundation | 3,000
+BitShares Blockchain Foundation | 3,000
 Total | 35,000